 You may immediately know the answer to some of these questions.
-Others, it’s okay to estimate.
-When you’re done thinking these questions through, you’re ready to take a look at how the cost of an office coffee service is determined!
+For others, it’s okay to estimate.
+When you’re done thinking these questions through, you’re ready to take a look at how the cost of an office coffee service is determined.

-Luckily, some office coffee service suppliers will offer an included coffee machine when you sign up for an ongoing service that fulfills a minimum monthly amount.
-Meaning – they’ll loan you a machine when you sign a contract with a supplier saying you’ll be using their services and paying their “monthly minimum” for x months.
-Then, when your contract ends, you’ll return the machine to the supplier.
+Luckily, some office coffee service suppliers will include a free coffee machine when you sign up for an ongoing service with a minimum monthly amount.
+This means that they’ll loan you a machine when you sign a contract that includes paying their “monthly minimum” for x months.
+Then, when your contract ends, you just return the machine to the supplier.

 Other services will require you to either rent or buy your own machine.
 For instance, if you don’t want to pay the monthly minimum, you can rent a machine for a small monthly rental fee.
 Depending on the machine you choose, the monthly rental cost will usually be (on average) $30-$50 per month, but can go as high as $100 if you choose a higher quality machine.
 To learn more about your options, take a look at our coffee machine guide.